Postgraduate Research Handbook for Students and Supervisors

 It is a requirement of the University of Glasgow that all students undertaking research that involves human participants, data or material are required to obtain ethical approval from the College Ethics Committee PRIOR to the commencement of the research.

-The College Ethics Committee is responsible for vetting and approving all Ethics applications
+The College Research Ethics Committee is responsible for vetting and approving all Ethics applications

 The ethical design and conduct of your research is an important part of your scholarly development and you should give careful consideration to each of the sections in your application.
 It is a requirement that your Supervisor co-sign this form and therefore you are strongly recommended to consult with your Supervisor when completing the ethics application form.

-You are advised that the approval process normally takes at least four weeks, assuming first time approval.
-You are therefore encouraged to make your application at least four weeks in advance of your proposed research start date.
-Please note that research must not commence prior to you having ethical approval in writing from the College Ethics Committee.
+You are advised that the approval process can take up to six weeks, allowing for possible amendments following review of an application.
+You are therefore encouraged to make your application at least six weeks in advance of your proposed research start date.
+Please note that research must not commence prior to you having ethical approval in writing from the College Research Ethics Committee.
 Failure to do so may result in disciplinary procedures being instigated.

 Please consult the ethics web pages for more information.